 View(s)

-Thailand prefers Method G2 or G3 in the CPM report to modify Resolution 770 (WRC-19) in order to eliminate difficulties applying this Resolution.
+Thailand supports to modify Resolution 770 (WRC-19) in order to eliminate difficulties applying this Resolution.
+Method G3 is supported to address this agenda item.

 Topic H – Enhanced protection of RR Appendices 30/30A in Regions 1 and 3 and RR Appendix 30B